maerteijn/python-postnl-locations/README.rst

 To use this package follow these steps:

-1. Install the `postnl-locations` python egg someway. (`pip install postnl-locations`)
+1. Install this python package someway. (``pip install postnl-locations``)

-3. In your project, patch the settings from the package with your settings (username and password are needed to communicate):
+2. In your project, create a settings dictionary with at least the following parameters:

 .. code-block:: python